 The zone celebrates international hockey’s greatest moments, tournaments, leagues and players, including the IIHF Hockey Hall of Fame Honour Roll and interactive Global Game Flight Deck, an immersive multimedia experience that provides visual travel to the past and to arenas across the world.

-Commemorating one of hockey’s finest, fiercest & most significant series, the '72 Summit Series: 50th Anniversary Tribute Exhibit is found in the World of Hockey Zone.
+Commemorating one of hockey's finest, fiercest & most significant series, the '72 Summit Series: 50th Anniversary Tribute Exhibit is also found in the National Bank World of Hockey Zone.
 Learn more about the incredible artifacts and moments highlighted by clicking here.

-With 90 iconic goalie masks on display, The Mask presented by Imports Dragon is an unparalleled tribute to puck stoppers past and present and offers a historical retrospect into the evolution of facial protection from safety to self-expression.
+With 90 iconic goalie masks on display, The Mask is an unparalleled tribute to puck stoppers past and present and offers a historical retrospect into the evolution of facial protection from safety to self‐expression.

 The 'Evolution of the Goalie Mask' display at the entrance of the exhibit demonstrates the major changes in the mask.
 The exhibit also showcases an animated presentation that tells the story of over 150 goalies and the historic and artistic significance behind their distinctive masks ranging from the inclusion of pop culture icons, athletes from alternate sports and defunct teams.